People are working from home now more than ever before.

 Unfortunately, desks do take up a large amount of space – which you might not have available.

 This scenario calls for a folding desk.
-One that can be hidden away in a closet or under your bed when not in use.
+One that you can hide away in a closet or under your bed when not in use.
 Something like this folding desk from Coavas.

 This table from Coavas isn’t actually a true folding desk though.
 It’s a “disassembling” table.
 You can easily take it apart and put it back together anytime.